petaverse-cloud/pv-docs-site/docs/petority/4_devices/3_Working-mode.md

 Activity mode is specifically designed for exercise and outdoor activities.

-In this mode, PHAST 1 increases its data collection frequency, ensuring more accurate tracking of movement and health metrics.
+In this mode, PHAST 1 increases its data collection frequency, ensuring more accurate tracking of movement and habit metrics.

 Please note that higher performance will result in increased battery consumption.